QuSpin/QuSpin/README.md

 If pauli is set to True then the hamiltonian will be created assuming you have Pauli matrices while for pauli set to False you use spin 1/2 matrices.
 By default pauli is set to True.

 # Using symmetries:
-Adding symmetries is easy, either you can just add extra keyword arguements:
+Adding symmetries is easy, either you can just add extra keyword arguements to the initialization of your hamiltonian.
+By default the hamiltonian will pick the spin-1/2 operators as well as 1d-symmetries.
+The symmetries for a spin chain in 1d are:

 magnetization sector:
 Nup=0,...,L